woojink/d3-map-tutorial/README.md

 Try putting `console.log(data_csv)` in the `.await()` block to see how the data looks in the browser.
 You'll notice that it's a bunch of objects corresponding to data from each county.
 Also take a look at the map data using `console.log(map_json)`, you'll notice that all the data is nested under the `features` key.
 Inside each object, you'll see the shape of each county saved under `geometry` and basic facts saved under `properties`.

-The ID we're interested in using is the [<abbr title="Federal Information Processing Standards">FIPS</abbr> county code](https://en.wikipedia.org/wiki/FIPS_county_code), which is a combination of state and county codes you see under map data's `properties`.
-As it'll be more clear later, we want to be able to access the poverty dataset's rows only using the <abbr title="Federal Information Processing Standards">FIPS</abbr> code.
+The unique ID that we can use to identify the different counties is called the [<abbr title="Federal Information Processing Standards">FIPS</abbr> county code](https://en.wikipedia.org/wiki/FIPS_county_code), which is a combination of state and county codes you see under map data's `properties`.
+As it'll be more clear later, we want to be able to access the poverty dataset's rows using the <abbr title="Federal Information Processing Standards">FIPS</abbr> code.
 To do this, we make use of [`d3.map()`](https://github.com/d3/d3-collection/blob/master/README.md#maps), which is basically a key/value map, much like a dictionary.

 We want to create this map as we're loading the data.
-In D3, most of the time data is involved, you can invoke an anonymous function to process individual rows.
+In D3, most of the time data is involved, you can invoke an [anonymous function](https://en.wikipedia.org/wiki/Anonymous_function) to process individual rows.
 ```javascript
 function(d) {
     // d corresponds to the row